-Even if the problems of discrimination and efficiency in the individual market were to be addressed, health care consumers would be left confronting an underlying upward trend in costs.
-The national average employer-sponsored insurance premium (ESI) was \$13,776 for a family in 2009, a 114% increase over premiums in the year 2000; on average, the employee had to contribute \$3,997 of that amount.22 The root causes of these
+Even if the problems of discrimination and efficiency in the individual markets were to be addressed, health care consumers would be left confronting an underlying upward trend in costs.
+The national average employer-sponsored insurance premium (ESI) was \$13,776 for a family in 2009, a 114% increase over premiums in the year enhancements to the exchange's efficacy, including enhanced capability to selectively contract for better prices and value, it is reasonable to conclude that the final legislation will achieve at least the level of price reductions for the same coverage that CBO predicted from the November 18th version of the legislation.